How common is preterm labor?

 Activation of the myometrial component of labor occurs following the development of gap junctions among myometrial cells through increased expression of connexin 43.
 This causes transition from uterine contractures, characterized by low-intensity muscular activity lasting several minutes, to uterine contractions of high-intensity activity for brief but frequent episodes.
 At the histological level, these changes are the result of myometrial hyperplasia and hypertrophy from the increased production of extracellular matrix proteins, and eventually contractile modifications toward the end of gestation.

 Another critical component of labor is cervical remodeling, defined as the softening, shortening, and dilation that occurs preceding uterine contractility.
 The hallmarks of cervical remodeling are changes in the production, modification, and subsequent degradation of components in the extracellular matrix, such as collagen fibers and glycosaminoglycans.
-The most prominent is cervical dilation, caused by an inflammatory process via a massive influx of ...
+The most prominent is cervical dilation, caused by an inflammatory process via a massive ...